 If you’re looking to treat your shelves as decor instead of storage, we love the idea of incorporating a color theme.
 Here, the white shelving coordinates well with the gray and white decorative accents.
 The three-tier layering and placement between the mirrors give these shelves maximum decorative impact, and we're living for it.

 Not all shelves have to be a singular straight plank–floating shelves come in a variety of designs.
 Choose one that has multiple shelves attached by an overarching structure or that comes in a unique shape.
 It's the ideal option if you want your storage to just as aesthetic as it is functional.

 Leaf It Up

-Freestanding tub?
-Give your bubbles, bath salts, and dry brushes a place to live until they’re needed.
-A shelf like this one is close enough to the tub that you can access everything while you’re relaxing in the water.
-Bonus: it doubles as a table top to place your phone or book so you don’t accidentally get anything wet.
+If you happen to have a freestanding tub, give your bubbles, bath salts, and dry brushes a place to live until they’re needed.
+A shelf like this one is within enough proximity that you can access your bathing essentials without getting out of the tub.
+Bonus: it doubles as a place to set your phone so you don’t accidentally get anything wet.